 The baubles are on the Christmas tree, the lights are twinkling bright and you’re all set for Christmas.

-At least you think you are until you start bringing home the festive fare and realize there’s no room in the kitchen for everything that goes into the celebratory menu!
+At least you think you are until you start bringing home the festive fare and realise there’s no room in the kitchen for everything that goes into the celebratory menu!

 Well don’t worry, along with feeding the Christmas cake with brandy this weekend, here are some simple steps to turn the kitchen into a joyful space with room to carve a big bird…